cu-cit-cloud-team/cloud-utils-dockerized/README.md

 ## How to Use

-- Pull this repository up and go into the directory
+- Pull this repository down and go into the directory

   ```bash
     git pull https://github.com/CU-CommunityApps/ct-awscli-utils-dockerized.git
     cd ct-awscli-utils-dockerized
   ```

+- _**Note:** If you have an existing folder with files you want to use this with, copy the `docker-compose.yml` and `setup-awscli-login` files to your folder and then proceed_

 ### Recommended usage (via docker-compose)